Keeley-Hammond/site-v2/pages/articles/2017-07-10-birthday-week/index.md

 description: "Happy Monday!
 It's going to be a busy week this week - my father is coming to visit on Tuesday, I'm traveling to Seattle on business for Tuesday & Wednesday, and my birthday is on Thursday."
 ---

 Happy Monday!
 It's going to be a busy week this week - my father is coming to visit on Tuesday, I'm traveling to Seattle on business for Tuesday & Wednesday, and my birthday is on Thursday.
+So this will just be a quick reminder of events happening.

 Here's what's going on in Portland this week and next week: